Joi Sears leads the Theatre for the Free People on the world’s stage

 The artist and arts activist, originally from Cincinnati, studied the intersection of arts and social change while attending graduate school at New York University.
-It was during these studies that Theatre for the Free People
+It was during these studies that Theatre for the Free People first emerged.

 “I wanted to create an organization that was really dedicated to using art as a vehicle for social change,” Sears says. “[That can mean] anything and everything.
 We’re really focusing on artists who are using their creativity to make the world a better place.”

 Theatre for the Free People focuses on community building and arts education by organizing educational workshops, working within marginalized and disenfranchised communities and in schools in lower-income and minority majority districts.
 The group also produces artistic and creative works, primarily large-scale multi-disciplinary events.

 After leaving Cincinnati to study theatre at Marymount Manhattan College, Sears lived in New York and abroad for about 10 years, including stints in Amsterdam, where she worked with an artist collective for several years and produced an “Artist as Activist” event, and Brazil, where she studied directly under Augusto Boal, the creator of Theatre of the Oppressed.